asconsulting/zyppy_popup/README.md

 ## Initial Setup ##
-* Create a custom section in Page Layouts with a Tile of "Pop-up" and and ID of "popup".
+* Create a custom section in Page Layouts with a Title of "Pop-up" and and ID of "popup".
 The rest you can configure to your needs.
 * Configure pop-up settings by editing Articles and Modules.